-These days stress and overwhelm is like the second nature of the most human beings.
+These days stress and overwhelm is like the second nature of most human beings.
 Unfortunately!
-But how to deal with overwhelm in business when it’s really, REALLY just too much?
+But what are the best ideas for dealing with overwhelm in business when it’s really, REALLY just too much?
 Let me share some tips with you!

 TIP #1: Get super clear about your goals

 Goals.
 Blah.
 Who has time for that NOW, right?

 But when you’re dealing with overwhelm in business, that’s exactly when you should care about the most.

 Even if you already have a business plan or a clear to-do list for each of your days, you still should get on this task as well.